chengxiaocx/chengxiaocx.github.io/index.md

 My dissertation investigates how native and non-native speakers perceive and process emotional information through semantics and prosody in a tonal language——Mandarin Chinese, and examines how semantics influences their perception of emotional prosody.
 I also utilize [functional Magnetic Resonance Imaging (fMRI)](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) to explore whether native speakers and non-native speakers use similar brain mechanisms to process semantics and emotional prosody in speech.

-I am currently on the job market in the academic year of 2024-2025.

 ## News

+- **[Jan, 2025]** Our abstract on the neural processing of emotional prosody in native and non-native Chinese speakers has been accepted for [HSP 38](https://hsp2025.github.io).
 - **[Oct, 2024]** My first-authored paper on emotional prosody perception in Mandarin Chinese words and sentences has been published in [*Second Language Research*](https://doi.org/10.1177/02676583241286748).
 - **[July, 2024]** Our abstract on semantic neighborhood effects with ATL stimulation has been accepted for [SNL 2024](https://www.neurolang.org/2024/).
 - **[July, 2024]** My first-authored paper examining semantic effects on the perception of emotional prosody in native and non-native Chinese speakers has been published in the special issue of [*Cognition and Emotion*](https://doi.org/10.1080/02699931.2024.2371088) on the interplay between language and emotion.
 - **[March, 2024]** I have been awarded the [Dr. Richard Walker Memorial Endowed Fellowship](https://sc.edu/study/colleges_schools/artsandsciences/walker_institute/research/student_scholarships_and_grants/index.php).
 - **[March, 2024]** Our abstract comparing [emotional prosody perception in novice and advanced L2 Chinese learners](https://osf.io/dwv32/) has been accepted for [HSP 37](https://hsp2024.github.io).
 - **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in [*Journal of Speech, Language, and Hearing Research*](https://doi.org/10.1044/2023_JSLHR-23-00508).
-- **[December, 2023]** I have been invited for a talk at the special session on second language acquisition for [LCUGA 2024](https://www.linguistics.uga.edu/lcuga-2024).

 ## Grants